TC2013/Roundtrip/README.md

 <b>Goals:</b><br />
 1. Receive/transmit data from Medtronic Pumps.<br />
 2. Receive Dexcom CGM date via bluetooth.<br />
-3. Implement the "reference design" artificial pancraes software as designed by Dana Lewis and Scott Leibrand (openaps.org).<br />
+3. Implement the "reference design" artificial pancreas software as designed by Dana Lewis and Scott Leibrand (openaps.org).<br />
 4. Upload relevant treatment decisions made by APS to Nightscout.<br />
-5. Use a device like the xDrip (author Stephen Black) and Rileylink (https://github.com/ps2/rileylink, author Pete Schwamb) to tranmit/receive data from Android app to pump.<br />
+5. Use a device like the xDrip (author Stephen Black) and Rileylink (https://github.com/ps2/rileylink, author Pete Schwamb) to transmit/receive data from Android app to pump.<br />
 6. Have a clean user interface for controlling the APS.<br />

 <b>Current Progress (As of 1 June 2015):</b><br />